Tiimber/terminal-notification/README.md

 ------------

 **General**

+- Implement support for loading complete zip-packages
+- Implement support for loading zip-packages directly from HTTP
+- Implement support for defining settings in the config files

 - Fix so that groups isn't needed in patterns
 - More configuration options, eg. choose which configuration should apply to what command